 Noises in one or both of your ears when no outside sound is occurring.

 Also called tinnitus, it may become chronic.
-There are many famous people with tinnitus, from Beethoven and Van Gough to Chris Martin, Barbra Streisand and Liza Minelli.
+There are many famous people with tinnitus, from Beethoven and Van Gogh to Chris Martin, Barbra Streisand and Liza Minelli.

 Cause: You can get a temporary case after experiencing loud noises such as a heavy metal concert or street jackhammering or if your ear canal gets blocked due to a sinus infection.
 Certain medications such as antibiotics and non-steroid anti-inflammatories can cause it as well.
 If it never goes away, it can be: